Quick answer

-Official Agency Rhode Island Department of Environmental Management (DEM)
+Official source: Rhode Island Department of Environmental Management (DEM) · Last checked in site data: March 13, 2026 · All official state agencies

 Vessel Types & Exemptions

-In Rhode Island, all motorized vessels and sailboats on rhode island waters.
+In Rhode Island, registration is required for: All motorized vessels and sailboats on Rhode Island waters.
 There are 3 categories of exempt vessels.

 Registration is required for: All motorized vessels and sailboats on Rhode Island waters